-California Acknowledgement of Tax-Exempt Status
+Acknowledgement of Tax-Exempt Status

-Effective January 1, 2008, R&TC Code Section 23701d allows organizations that have a federal determination letter of tax-exempt status under IRC Section 501(c)(3) to be acknowledged in California as tax-exempt.
-Get form FTB 3500A, Submission of Exemption Request for more information.
+R&TC Code Section 23701d allows organizations that have a federal determination letter of tax-exempt status under IRC Section 501(c)(3) to be acknowledged in California as tax-exempt.
+For more information get form FTB 3500A, Submission of Exemption Request or go to ftb.ca.gov and search for 3500A.